AventusDAO/avn-bridge/README.md

 1. Management of *validators* (POS transaction processors existing as actors within the AVN whose token deposits are locked in T2).
 2. The periodic checkpointing (*publishing*) of merkle tree roots encoding all transactions having occurred on the T2.
-3. Securely moving fungible tokens (any token adhering to ERC20 or ERC777 specification) or ETH between Ethereum mainnet and an T2 by a process of:
+3. Securely moving fungible tokens (any token adhering to ERC20 or ERC777 specification) or ETH between the T1 Ethereum mainnet and T2 AVN sidechain by the following processes:
 - *Lifting* (locking tokens received by T1 and recreating the equivalent amount in the specified T2 recipient account)
 - *Lowering* (destroying tokens on T2 and unlocking and transferring the equivalent amount in T1 to the specified recipient account)
 - *Triggering Growth* (a special form of lifting which inflates the core token supply according to the reward mechanisms of T2)